Macedonia (terminology): Ottomans and geographical Macedonia

 The Ottomans did not keep Macedonia as an administrative unit: since 1864 parts of geographical Macedonia lay in three vilayets, which also comprised some non-Macedonian areas.
 The northern part was the Kosovo vilayet and then of Skopje; the Thessaloniki (south), and the Monastir Vilayet (western) were also created.
 This administrative division lasted until 1912–13, when Macedonia was divided among the Balkan states.
+In April 1903, by Sultan's decree, the term "Macedonia" was banned in all forms of official and private usage.
+In June 1903, the Ottoman authorities requested from the American Bible Society to replace the term "Macedonia" in the New Testament with the "vilayets of Salonica and Monastir".

 Modern history

 Since the early stages of the Greek Revolution, the provisional government of Greece claimed Macedonia as part of Greek national territory, but the Treaty of Constantinople (1832), which established a Greek independent state, set its northern boundary between Arta and Volos.
 When the Ottoman Empire started breaking apart, Macedonia was claimed by all members of the Balkan League (Serbia, Montenegro, Greece and Bulgaria), and by Romania.
 Under the Treaty of San Stefano that ended the Russo-Turkish War, 1877–78 the entire region, except Thessaloniki, was included in the borders of Bulgaria, but after the Congress of Berlin in 1878 the region was returned to the Ottoman Empire.
 The armies of the Balkan League advanced and occupied Macedonia in the First Balkan War in 1912.
 Because of disagreements between the allies about the partition of the region, the Second Balkan War erupted, and in its aftermath the arbitrary region of Macedonia was split into the following entities, that existed or still exist in this region: